stanac/EasyCrypto/README.md

 ### Class TokenGenerator

 This class can used for generating random string tokens for e.g. password reset, email address confirmation, etc...
+It also provides methods for hashing tokens and validating token hashes (it's not recommended to store plain text tokens in db)

 ```cs
 // default chars used for token generation